alf45tar/PedalinoMini/README.md

 ## Actions menu

-Once Pedals setup is completed proceed with Actions setup.
+Once Pedals setup is completed proceed with Actions setup to define which event trigger an action.

 1. Select a bank on top left
 2. Select a pedal on top right or "All"